The State allows reimbursement of interviewee travel expenses, (e.g., transportation, food, lodging).

 It is possible for departments to arrange all travel plans for interviewees and have the University directly billed by the vendor for services.
 This makes it easier for both the department and the interviewee, as well as enables the department to control the travel lodging costs.

 When direct pay arrangements are made, the department will receive the bills from the vendor and submit a purchase requisition to the Accounting Office according to the standard procedures, but must indicate that payment be made to the hotel, travel agency, etc. Departmental personnel must ensure that State rates are not exceeded and that only reimbursable items are submitted for payment.
 The department must inform the interviewee that only the cost of travel and room will be directly paid and that he or she can be reimbursed for meal costs based on State per diem rates.
-Charges related to incidental expenses such as telephone, parking, laundry or in-room films will need to be paid by the interviewee.

 The State does not allow for reimbursement of employees lunch or dinner costs associated with interviewing potential candidates, as the employees are not considered to be in travel status.
 However, ancillary costs associated with the candidate (such as travel to and from the airport) may be reimbursed.